jessicasa/datasciencecoursera/gettingandcleaningdata/README.md

 * This README.md file explaining how the script works
 * My tidy dataset file, tidydata.txt

-Open runanalysis.R to see the commands to reproduce the tidy data set.
+Open run_analysis.R to see the commands to reproduce the tidy data set.